WalletConnect/walletconnect-specs/docs/specs/clients/core/identity/identity-keys.md

 - `domain` - `app.example.com`
 - `address` - `0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2`
 - `Identity Key public key` - `z6MkqJ6qV18zBazggzhGMHNgadEQGbX9RceEH3j2G6kNTbKq`
+- `statement` - `I further authorize this app to send and receive messages on my behalf for THIS domain using my WalletConnect identity.
+Read more at https://walletconnect.com/identity`

 ## Authorization levels

 In the above example, "limited authorization" was used.
 Various forms of authorization are supported to enable various use cases, and to ensure that the user ultimately decides what permission an app has over their identity.
+The `statement` decides the authorization level.

-## Limited
+## Limited statement

 Limited authorization allows the app to only access messages for `domain`.